Gajol/ApplicationArchitecture/ARA/ARA-Goals.md

 1. Automation
 1. Cloud Native - Future Proof Technology
 1. User Experience
-1. Accessility
+1. Accessibility
+1. Embrace DevOps and Agile

 ## Goal:  Technical Debt Reduction

 Our department's vision includes an *IT Rationalization* pillar which identifies the need to reduce the number of different applications supported by our team.
 The Architecture Working Group (AWG) includes principles which address the need to rationalze the portfolio.

-The benefits of technical debt reduction is with a smaller and healthier application portfolio, DevOps teams can focus on contributing to high-value projects.
-Debt reduct is reduced by this strategic guidance:
+By reducing technical debt our development teams can focus on contributing to high-value projects.
+Debt reduction is reduced by the following guidance:

   - Rationalization
   - Reuse / Buy / Build